Bira/octopus-carnival/_drafts/wir-mm3-4e-gremlin.md

-They did their job wonderfully, disrupting the alliance of eladrin city states arrayed against Thrumbolg by altering the correspondence between them, murdering key officials, and such deeds.
+They did their job wonderfully, disrupting the alliance of eladrin city states arrayed against Thrumbolg by altering the correspondence between them, murdering key officials, and other such deeds.
 However, they also ended up doing the same sort of thing to Thumbolg's own court, causing great damage to it.
-Gremlins gonna gremlin.
+Gremlins gotta gremlin.

 The little rascals were cast out, and over the ages spread through the Feywild and the middle world.
 Though they sometimes live openly in the communities of